brenoriba/LStage/README.md

-#Lstage - Stages concurrency kit for lua
+#Lstage - Stage concurrency kit for lua
 Lstage is a Lua library for bulding parallel, non-linear pipelines based on the concepts of the SEDA (Staged Event-Driven Architecture).

 ## Compiling and Installing